If you are interested:

 - How are the fees spent?

 - Most of the team dues go to paying the high school players who serve as the team’s coaches, providing our high school players with work experience and a chance to earn money for college.
 The rest goes to paying for equipment (balls and flags), tournament fees, and shirts for every player.
+In addition, most of the USA Rugby fees are returned to Wisconsin Youth Rugby in order to help grow the sport throughout the state.

 - Why didn’t Hamilton RFC start a middle school tackle rugby team?